tinymce/tinymce-contentful/readme.md

 This is packaged as Contentful UI Extension.
 The `extension.json` file defines the extension and points it to an external web server to serve the extension's files.

-The files in `src/` are deployed to:
+In Tiny's case, the files in `src/` are deployed to:
  - https://contentful.tiny.cloud/ (production)
  - https://contentful-staging.tiny.cloud/ (staging)